PrincetonUniversity/advanced-command-line/05_sed/README.md

 ### EXERCISE
 `metamorphosis.txt` contains three sections, `I`, `II`, and `III` signified by a line containing those numerals followed by some space.
 Write a sed command to print the line numbers of each section.
+Also look into `grep -n`.

 ### Next
 The next command reads the next line of the file into the line buffer.
 It